+4.4.2.
+The application for approval shall be accompanied by a list of tyres with size designation to which it can be applied for the retreading process.

+Part II.B.

+The following procedures are applicable to the approval of the mould cure pattern for snow tyres for use in severe snow conditions:

+4.5.
+The application for approval of a mould cure pattern shall be submitted by the retreader.

+4.5.1.
+The application referred to in paragraph 4.5. shall be drawn up in accordance with the model of the information document set out in appendix 3 to annex 1 to this Regulation.

+4.5.2.
+The application for approval shall be accompanied by a list of tyres with size designation to which it can be applied for the retreading process.

 5. APPROVAL

+Part I

 5.1.
 To retread tyres requires the approval of the retreading production unit by the approval authorities in accordance with the requirements of this Regulation The approval authority shall take the necessary measures as described in this Regulation in order to ensure that the tyres retreaded in the respective production unit will meet with the requirements stated in this Regulation.
 The retread production unit shall be fully responsible for ensuring that the retreaded tyres will meet the requirements of this Regulation and that they will perform adequately in normal use.